autodesk-platform-services/aps-powerbi-tools/visuals/aps-viewer-visual/README.md

 ### Prerequisites

 - [Set up your environment for developing Power BI visuals](https://learn.microsoft.com/en-us/power-bi/developer/visuals/environment-setup)
+    - Note: this project has been developed and tested with `pbiviz` version 5.4.x
 - Access to Autodesk Construction Cloud or BIM360 project with existing designs to load into the visual

 ### Running locally